 Clinical Faculty Evaluation

-Purpose: Provides feedback to the preceptors
+Purpose: Provide feedback to the preceptor(s)

 Deadlines: Within 7 days of picking the preceptor to assess

-External rotations do not require Clinical Faculty assessments
+External rotations do not require Clinical Faculty assessments.

 Availability: Released on the day of the session